Albula railway line: Train traffic

 Between Chur and St Moritz, there are fast trains every day at regular hourly intervals.
 These trains have been officially known as RegioExpress services since December 2004.
 For the section Thusis - St Moritz, the fast trains require 1 hour 34 minutes, and therefore travel at an average speed of 39 km/h.
 Only the so-called fast train stations are served by these trains.
 At the other stations, trains have no longer stopped since the 1990s.
 In Surava and Alvaneu, only some trains still stop, and only then in off peak times.
 In the high summer season, there are also special tourist oriented express trains with panorama cars, for which reservations and supplements are required.
 These trains are the Glacier Express from Zermatt to St Moritz, and the Bernina Express from Chur via Samedan and Pontresina to Tirano.

-The most frequently used motive power on the Albula Railway is the modern Ge 4/4 III class of electric locomotive, which is also in service on the Vereina line.
-The Albula Railway was once the main stamping ground of the Rhaetian Crocodile (the Ge 6/6 I).
+The most frequently used motive power on the Albula line is the modern Ge 4/4 III class of electric locomotive, which is also in service on the Vereina line.
+The Albula line was once the main stamping ground of the Rhaetian Crocodile (the Ge 6/6 I).
 The two remaining locos of this class, and the similarly historic Ge 4/6, still operate today at the head of not uncommon special trains.
 In contrast, the newer RhB locomotives have not achieved the popularity of the Crocodiles.
 However, they are in everyday use, and the operational difficulties they face can hardly be compared with those to be found on other railways of this magnitude and gauge, due to the nature of the route, and the density of the traffic.
 Additionally there is, for a narrow gauge railway, unusually dense goods traffic, which in mountainous terrain takes over much of what would otherwise be carried by road traffic.
 Almost all of the stations on the line are served with goods trains; the larger stations are equipped with (at least) one shunting locomotive of their own.
 The most important goods transiting the line are timber, cement and other building materials, mineral oil products and foodstuffs.

-A further area of responsibility of the railway is the transport of cars through the mountainous terrain, together with their passengers.
-The alpine weather conditions make it impossible to use the alpine passes all year round, whereas with the help of the Albula Railway, the mountain barrier can be overcome without any problems.
+A further area of responsibility of the Albula line is the transport of cars through the mountainous terrain, together with their passengers.
+The alpine weather conditions make it impossible to use the alpine passes all year round, whereas with the help of the Albula line, the mountain barrier can be overcome without any problems.
 The Rhaetian Railway therefore offers road users the option of loading their own cars in Thusis onto special car carriers, for transport to Samedan.

 On the Bergün-Preda section, there are also so-called sledding trains operating in winter.
 These are shuttle services, which carry sledders and tobogganers from Bergün to Preda.
 At Preda, the sledders and tobogganers connect with the Albula Pass road, which is closed for traffic in winter, and used as a toboggan track to Bergün.